London: Leisure and entertainment

-London is home to designers John Galliano, Stella McCartney, Manolo Blahnik, and Jimmy Choo, among others; its renowned art and fashion schools make it one of the four international centres of fashion.
+London is home to the designers John Galliano, Stella McCartney, Manolo Blahnik and Jimmy Choo, among others; its renowned art and fashion schools make it one of the four international centres of fashion.
 Mary Quant designed the miniskirt in her King's Road boutique in Swinging Sixties London.
+In 2017, London was ranked the top city for luxury store openings.
+London Fashion Week takes place twice a year, in February and September; exhibitions have included Jack the Ripper Stalks His Victims, the first collection by Alexander McQueen.
+Londoners on the catwalk have included Naomi Campbell, Kate Moss and Cara Delevingne.

 London offers a great variety of cuisine as a result of its ethnically diverse population.
 Gastronomic centres include the Bangladeshi restaurants of Brick Lane and the Chinese restaurants of Chinatown.
 There are Chinese takeaways throughout London, as are Indian restaurants which provide Indian and Anglo-Indian cuisine.
 Around 1860, the first fish and chips shop in London was opened by Joseph Malin, a Jewish immigrant, in Bow.
-The full English breakfast dates from the Victorian era, and many cafe's in London serve a full English throughout the day.
+The full English breakfast dates from the Victorian era, and many cafes in London serve a full English throughout the day.
 London has five 3-Michelin star restaurants, including Restaurant Gordon Ramsay in Chelsea.
 Many hotels in London provide a traditional afternoon tea service, such as the Oscar Wilde Lounge at the Hotel Café Royal in Piccadilly, and a themed tea service is also available, for example an Alice in Wonderland themed afternoon tea served at the Egerton House Hotel, and Charlie and the Chocolate Factory themed afternoon tea at One Aldwych in Covent Garden.
 The nation's most popular biscuit to dunk in tea, chocolate digestives have been manufactured by McVitie's at their Harlesden factory in north-west London since 1925.

 There is a variety of annual events, beginning with the relatively new New Year's Day Parade, a fireworks display at the London Eye; the world's second largest street party, the Notting Hill Carnival, is held on the late August Bank Holiday each year.
-Traditional parades include November's Lord Mayor's Show, a centuries-old event celebrating the annual appointment of a new Lord Mayor of the City of London with a procession along the streets of the city, and June's Trooping the Colour, a formal military pageant performed by regiments of the Commonwealth and British armies to celebrate the Queen's Official Birthday.
+Traditional parades include November's Lord Mayor's Show, a centuries-old event celebrating the annual appointment of a new Lord Mayor of the City of London with a procession along the streets of the city, and June's Trooping the Colour, a formal military pageant, which culminates with a flypast over London, performed by regiments of the Commonwealth and British armies to celebrate the King's Official Birthday.
 The Boishakhi Mela is a Bengali New Year festival celebrated by the British Bangladeshi community.
 It is the largest open-air Asian festival in Europe.
-After the Notting Hill Carnival, it is the second-largest street festival in the United Kingdom attracting over 80,000 visitors from across the country.
-First held in 1862, the RHS Chelsea Flower Show (run by the Royal Horticultural Society) takes place over five days in May every year.
+After the Notting Hill Carnival, it is the second-largest street festival in the United Kingdom attracting over 80,000 visitors.
+First held in 1862, the RHS Chelsea Flower Show (run by the Royal Horticultural Society) takes place in May every year.